wizardbusiness/Data-Structures-And-Algotrithms/dataStructures/README.md

   - Words are retrieved by searching down a branch composed of chars
   - Good for finding partial matches
   - O(logn)

+* Methods
+  - insert
+    * Description: insert a string into the trie;
+    * -- Key Concepts --
+      * for loop
+        - iterate through chars in word
+      * current node
+        - point to child node in children at curr.children[char]
+      * check if char exists in children
+        - exists, point to node
+        - doesn't exist, create new node in children
+      * end of word
+        - after loop, assign current nodes wordEnd property true
+  - search
+    * Description: check if a complete word is stored in the trie.
+    * -- Key Concepts --
+      * for loop
+        - iterate through chars in word
+      * current node
+        - initialy points to root
+        - child node located in children
+      * check if each char is present in branch
+      * check the value of wordEnd property after traversing char nodes and return it